 The programme has been jointly designed to subsidise easy access for selected corporates to an energy management and optimisation digital solution for industrial facilities.

 Applications are now open for companies with industrial sites located in Europe and representing moderately emitting sectors, such as food and beverage, plastics and semi-conductors, chemistry and pharmaceuticals, pulp and papers, mining, metal and glass.
-Companies will be selected by an expert committee, with the final list is to be announced in March 2023.
+Companies will be selected by an expert committee.

 The 100 chosen companies will receive subsidised access to an innovative energy management and optimisation toolbox.
 This includes the implementation of an innovative Metron energy management solution, hosted on the AWS cloud at selected sites, and enabling the monitoring and analysis of consumption and emissions in real time.